Today you're going to learn all the potential benefits of CBD and CBD oil.

 Research shows that CBD can help with the same liver diseases.

-For example, in 2011 researchers found that CBD induces death of hepatic stellate cells (HCS) in mice.
+In 2011 researchers found that CBD induces death of hepatic stellate cells (HCS) in mice (49).
 These cells are a major cause of the development and progression of liver fibrosis.

-The researchers conclude that CBD could function as a therapeutic agent for the treatment of liver fibrosis and further research is needed to explore the beneficial effects of CBD on liver fibrosis.
+The researchers conclude that CBD could function as a therapeutic agent for the treatment of liver fibrosis.
+Further research is needed to explore the benefits of CBD for liver fibrosis.

 36. CBD Could Help with Glaucoma